Shaminshamini/Movie_recommendation/README.md

-# Movie_recommendation
-Movie Recommendation System using Python and SQL/CSV that provides personalized movie suggestions based on user ratings and viewing history.
-Includes data analysis, collaborative filtering, and visualization of trends.
+Movie Recommendation System (Python + SQL)

+A data analytics project that recommends movies to users based on their viewing and rating patterns using collaborative filtering.

+Features

+SQL for data extraction and merging

+Python (Pandas, NumPy) for data processing

+Collaborative filtering using correlation

+Visual insights with Matplotlib and Seaborn

+Tech Stack

+Python, SQL, Pandas, Matplotlib, Seaborn, SQLAlchemy